Social Advertising Tools Market Size 2020: Asia Pacific Will Witness A Phenomenal Growth Up To 2028

-Social Advertising Tools Market Size 2020: Asia Pacific Will Witness A Phenomenal Growth Up To 2028March 31, 2020 Off By [email protected]
+Social Advertising Tools Market Size 2020: Asia Pacific Will Witness A Phenomenal Growth Up To 2028April 3, 2020 Off By [email protected]

 The total information and communication technology goods (including computers, peripheral devices, communication and consumer electronic components among other IT goods) exports registered a growth rate of 11.5% in 2017 as against 10.5% in 2012.